xlar54/ultimateii-dos-lib/README.md

 Patches and pull requests are welcome

 I have created a simple (dos) batch file to create the demo programs.
-Please have c1541.exe in your execution path (c1541.exe comes with the VICE emulator).
+Please have c1541.exe and petcat.exe in your execution path (they both come with the VICE emulator).

 The build will automatically create the prg files as well as a D64 disk image consisting of the examples.